AdobeDocs/experience-manager-65.en/help/assets/video.md

 ### (Optional) Automating the setting of default YouTube properties for your uploaded videos {#optional-automating-the-setting-of-default-youtube-properties-for-your-uploaded-videos}

-You can optionally automate the setting of YouTube properties on upload of your videos.
-You accomplish this by creating a metadata processing profile in AEM.
+You can optionally automate the setting of YouTube properties on upload of your videos by creating a metadata processing profile in Experience Manager.

 To create the metadata processing profile, you are first going to copy values from the **[!UICONTROL Field Label]**, **[!UICONTROL Map to property]**, and **[!UICONTROL Choices]** fields, all found in Metadata Schemas for video.
-Then, you will build your YouTube video metadata processing profile by adding those values to it.
+Then, you build your YouTube video metadata processing profile by adding those values to it.

 To automate the setting of default YouTube properties for your uploaded videos: